jackericson98/vorpy/README.md

 ### Script

 1. Open vorpy_script.py in an ide
-2. Change the load/build/output settings using the comments
+2. Change the load/build/output settings following the provided comments for instruction
 3. Run the script

 ### Jupyter Notebook